mhaln3mi/Youtube-content-quality-classification/README.md

 ## Data Collection and Pre-Processing
 As mentioned above, I couldn't find any dataset online that can help me in my project so I decided to collect them myself using Youtube API.
 After collecting the data, I cleaned it and removed and duplicates or null values.
-The code for this section can be found in `Code.ipynb` file.
+The code for this section can be found in `code.ipynb` file in `src` folder.

 ## Exploratory Data Analysis(EDA)
-The code for this section can be found in `src` folder inside `semiSupervisedML.ipynb` file.
+The code for this section can be found in `src` folder inside `code.ipynb` file.

 Here I did basic EDA to understand the data types, and the correlation between my data.
 I found that my data was unbalnced so I needed to do oversampling to fix it.
 I also found that the highest correlation between my features and target `Label` was with `subscribers` and `totalViews`